ArkadiNazarian/Twitter-Like-Application/README.md

 # Twitter-Like Application

 This project is a Twitter-like application where users can add, delete, edit posts, and also review them.
-The application was built using React with TypeScript, Zustand for state management, Tailwind CSS for styling, and it also handles the refresh and access token.
+The application was built using React.js with TypeScript, Zustand for state management, Tailwind CSS for styling, and it also handles the refresh and access token.

 ## Features